isorna/dropcommander-translations-en/dfc/scenarios/objectives.md

 Some Scenarios will explicitly reward you for destroying enemy ships.
 Kill Points equal the total points cost of all destroyed ships plus killed Admirals.
 A scenario may define how may Victory Points you will receive for a given number of Kill Points scored - worked out on the last turn.

 In addition, Kill Points are always used in the event of a tie to determine a winner - if the total number of VPs players score is equal, the player with the higher number of Kill Points wins the game.

-### Nuke the Site From Orbit Penalty

-Using nuclear weapons on a planet a faction needs to capture has negative consequences, but can be the only solution.
-Unless the Scenario states otherwise, a player always suffers -1VP for each successful use of a nuclear weapon against a Sector.